Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Effective Gravity at Low Energy

-The approximation action puts the global effects of the cosmological constant or background curvature into a local gravitational system, which is more appropriate as a starting action to study the modified law of local gravity.
-Because in the action, the matter is correlated to the local curvature more directly as the conventional gravity without the cosmological constant, when the local matter density vanishes, the curvature $R_{g}$ tends to vanish correspondingly.
-In fact the cosmological constant or cosmic asymptotic background curvature can not be ignored, it effectively contributes a factor $\left(1+\Omega_{\Lambda}R_{0}/R_{g}\right)^{-1/2}$ to the curvature.
+The purpose of the approximation is to incorporate the global effects of the cosmological constant or background curvature into a local gravitational system, which is more suitable as a starting action to study the modified law of local gravity.
+In the action, the matter term is still the dominant factor in the effective curvature, as if the cosmological constant were absent in the usual consideration of local gravitational binding systems.
+However, the effect of the cosmological constant has also become increasingly important at the outskirts of the binding systems, where the curvature becomes low, as indicated by its absorption into the effective scalar curvature under (\ref{eq:coarse-graining approximation}).
+In this approximation, the contribution of the cosmological constant just effectively gives an extra factor $\left(1+\Omega_{\Lambda}R_{0}/R_{g}\right)^{-1/2}$ to the scalar curvature.